youngwoo-yoon/genea_visualizer/README.md

 In order to retrieve the video, run `curl -H "Authorization:Bearer j7HgTkwt24yKWfHPpFG3eoydJK6syAsz" http://SERVER_URL/[FILE_URL] -o result.mp4`.
 Please note that the server will delete the file after you retrieve it, so you can only retrieve it once!

+## Blender Script

+This repository provides a [minimal release](https://github.com/TeoNikolov/genea_visualizer/releases/tag/minimal-release-v1) of the GENEA visualization tool, in the form of a Blender script that you can use directly with Blender through the command line or Blender's user interface.
+This release is useful if you have Blender installed on your system and you want to play around with the visualizer.
+Note that while the release should  behave the same as the final visualizer (i.e. the one used during evaluation), **it is possible that some of the code, or default settings, change** over the next few months.
+Because the maintenance of this script is lower priority, you might prefer to use the server-based solution (either GENEA-hosted or self-hosted) to avoid potentially outdated code.

+### Using the script

+1. Make sure you have `Blender 2.93.9` (other versions may work, but this is not guaranteed).
+2. Extract the .zip contents to a directory of your choice.
+3. Start `Blender` and navigate to the `Scripting` panel above the 3D viewport.
+4. In the panel on the right of the 3D viewport, press `Open` to navigate to the script directory and open `GENEA_script_wip.py`.
+5. Tweak the settings in `main()` on `line 200` , under the `if` statement - make sure to specify full paths for the BVH and WAV files, including the extension and drive label.
+6. When ready, run the script by pressing the "play" button at the top to render the scene (this can take a while, so try with fewer frames first).
+7. The rendered video will be output to the `output` directory, next to the script file.

+### Command line
+It is likely that your machine learning pipeline outputs a bunch of BVH and WAV files, such as during hyperparameter optimization.
+Instead of processing each BVH/WAV file pair separately through Blender's UI yourself, call Blender with [command line arguments](https://docs.blender.org/manual/en/latest/advanced/command_line/arguments.html) like this:

+`"<path to Blender executable>" -b --python "<path to Blender .py script>" -- --input "<path to BVH file>" --input_audio "<path to WAV file>" --video`

+On Windows, you may write something like this:

+`"C:\Program Files (x86)\Steam\steamapps\common\Blender\blender.exe" -b --python ./blender_render.py -- --input "C:\Users\Wolf\Documents\NN_Output\BVH_files\mocap.bvh" --input_audio "C:\Users\Wolf\Documents\NN_Output\audio.wav" --video`

+You can also specify a `--duration <frame count>` flag to render clips shorter than 3600 frames, for *faster testing*!

 ## Replicating the GENEA Challenge 2022 visualizations
-The parameters in the enclosed `.env` file correspond to the those used for rendering the final evaluation stimuli of the GENEA Challenge, for ease of replication.
+The parameters in the enclosed `.env` file correspond to the those used for rendering the final evaluation stimuli of the GENEA Challenge 2022, for ease of replication.
 As long as you clone this repo, build it using Docker, and input the BVH files used for the final visualization, you should be able to reproduce the results.
+You could also use the [minimal release](https://github.com/TeoNikolov/genea_visualizer/releases/tag/minimal-release-v1) of the GENEA visualization tool directly with Blender, but maintaining the release is lower priority, and it may not reflect potential changes.
+It is preferable to use the Dockerized solution instead.